Causal Discovery in the Presence of Missing Data: Introduction

 Most existing algorithms for causal discovery are designed for complete data \citep{Pearl00, peters2017elements}, such as the widely used PC algorithm~\citep{Spirtes01}.
 Unfortunately, missing data entries are common in many domains.
 For example, in healthcare, missing entries may come from imperfect data collection, compensatory medical instruments, and fitness of the patients etc. \citep{robins1986new}.

-All missing data problems fall into one of the following three categories \citep{rubin1976inference}: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not At Random (MNAR).
+All missing data mechanisms fall into one of the following three categories \citep{rubin1976inference}: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not At Random (MNAR).
 Data are MCAR if the cause of missingness is purely random, e.g., some entries are deleted due to a random computer error.
 Data are MAR when the direct cause of missingness is fully observed.
 For example, a dataset consists of two variables: gender and income, where gender is always observed and income has missing entries.
 MAR missingness would occur when men are more reluctant than women to disclose their income (i.e., gender causes missingness).
 Data that are neither MAR nor MCAR fall under the MNAR category.
 In the example above, MNAR would occur when gender also has missing entries.
 These missingness mechanisms can be represented by causal graphs as introduced in Section \ref{sec:related}.
-While it might be tempting to remove samples corrupted by missingness and perform analysis solely with complete cases, it will reduce sample size and, more importantly, bias the outcome especially when data are MAR or MNAR \citep{rubin2004multiple, mohan2013graphical, shpitser2016consistent}.
+While it might be tempting to remove samples corrupted by missingness and perform analysis solely with complete cases, it will reduce sample size and, more importantly, bias the outcome especially when data are MAR or MNAR \citep{rubin2004multiple, mohan2013graphical}.

-This paper is concerned with how to find the underlying causal structure over observed data even in the situation of MAR or MNAR.
+This paper is concerned with how to find the underlying causal structure from observed data even in the situation of MAR or MNAR.
 For simplicity, we assume causal sufficiency in the paper, as assumed by many causal discovery methods including PC \citep{Spirtes01}.
 Recoverability of the data distribution under missing data has been discussed in a number of contributions; see, e.g., \citep{mohan2013graphical,mohan2014graphical}.
 A straightforward solution is to recover all relevant distributions that are needed for Conditional Independence (CI) tests involved in the CI-based causal search procedure, such as PC.
-But compared to the CI test on independent and identically distributed observations, the CI test on corrected distributions is generally harder because it involves simulating new data or importance reweighting with density ratios.
+But compared to the CI test on independent and identically distributed observations, the CI test implied by corrected distributions is generally harder to assess because it involves simulating new data or importance reweighting with density ratios.
+Therefore, instead of correcting all CI tests of the PC algorithm, we aim to find under which conditions CI tests in the observed data produce erroneous edges, and subsequently correct only such edges by further applying CI tests on corrected distributions.
+Our main contributions are: \begin{compactitem}